ElizaLo/Machine-Learning/Unsupervised Learning/Clustering/DBSCAN/README.md

 Density-based spatial clustering of applications with noise (DBSCAN) is a data clustering algorithm proposed by Martin Ester, Hans-Peter Kriegel, Jörg Sander and Xiaowei Xu in 1996.
 It is a density-based clustering non-parametric algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).
 DBSCAN is one of the most common clustering algorithms and also most cited in scientific literature.

+## Why do we need a Density-Based clustering algorithm like DBSCAN when we already have K-means clustering?

+K-Means clustering may cluster loosely related observations together.
+Every observation becomes a part of some cluster eventually, even if the observations are scattered far away in the vector space.
+Since clusters depend on the mean value of cluster elements, each data point plays a role in forming the clusters.
+A slight change in data points might affect the clustering outcome.
+This problem is greatly reduced in DBSCAN due to the way clusters are formed.
+This is usually not a big problem unless we come across some odd shape data.

+Another challenge with k-means is that you need to specify the number of clusters (“k”) in order to use it.
+Much of the time, we won’t know what a reasonable k value is a priori.

+What’s nice about DBSCAN is that you don’t have to specify the number of clusters to use it.
+All you need is a function to calculate the distance between values and some guidance for what amount of distance is considered “close”.
+DBSCAN also produces more reasonable results than k-means across a variety of different distributions.

 ## Parameters

 The DBSCAN algorithm basically requires 2 parameters: